MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-design-methodology.md

 # Design methodology for mission-critical workloads

-Building a mission-critical application on any cloud platform requires significant technical expertise and engineering investment, particularly since there is significant complexity associated with:
+Building a mission-critical application on any cloud platform requires significant technical expertise and engineering investment, particularly since there's significant complexity associated with:

 - Understanding the cloud platform,
 - Choosing the right services and composition,